A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Bestiary Ogres seem a close fit to requirements.
 Though many need the [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) template adding to be relevant.

-All threat ratings assume party level 8.
+All threat ratings in part 2 assume party level 8.

 Note these are mostly trivial and low threat individual encounters, but there is a high likelihood of two or more combining in this setting.
 Be wary of increasing their level.